CantonCoders/saturday-school/strings/README.md

 # Homework

+For these exercises, the character sets are assumed to be ASCII.

 ## Is Unique

-Given a string, implement a method that determines if it contains unique characters.
+Given a string, implement the method to determine if the string contains all unique characters.
 This method will be case sensitive.
 For example, "Aa" is unique but "AA" is not unique.

 **Extra Credit:**
 * Create a second method that ignores character case and spaces.
 * Implement the algorithm without the help of String utility classes.
-* Implement without using other second data structures.
+* Implement without using additional data structures.

 ## Check Permutation